 Names of chemical compounds and minerals are not always unambiguous.
-Authors should therefore quote the chemical formulae, including chemical structural diagrams for organic and metal-organic compounds, of the substances dealt with in their papers.
+Authors should therefore quote the chemical formulae of the substances dealt with in their papers.

 Chemical formulae and nomenclature should conform to the rules of nomenclature established by the International Union of Pure and Applied Chemistry (IUPAC), the International Union of Biochemistry and Molecular Biology (IUBMB), the International Mineralogical Association and other appropriate bodies.
-As far as possible, the crystallographic nomenclature should correspond to the systematic name.
+As far as possible the crystallographic nomenclature should correspond to the systematic name.

-Any accepted trivial or non-systematic name may be retained, but the corresponding systematic (IUPAC) name should also be given.
+Any accepted trivial or nonsystematic name may be retained, but the corresponding systematic (IUPAC) name should also be given.